ShiftNrg/ShiftNrg-Community-Info/README.md

 # ShiftNrg-Community-Info (Work in Progress)

 ShiftNrg is developing a custom, private IPFS cluster to provide storage and hosting with user-determined replication and censorship resistance.
-ShiftNrg uses a DPoS system with 101 delegates validating blocks.Currently this is based on Lisk, we will be migrating to Substrate; see link below.
+ShiftNrg uses a DPoS system with 101 delegates validating blocks.
+Currently this is based on Lisk, we will be migrating to Substrate; see link below.

 General Contact - contact@shiftnrg.com

-# ShiftNrg is a community-led project.Contributions are welcome.
+# ShiftNrg is a community-led project.
+Contributions are welcome.
 Join [Discord](https://discord.gg/vpQY5Eh) to offer your skillset.

 ## This is a collection of project info, community tools and related material.